-Ask your staff how they feel about the brand, its values and personality.
+Ask your staff how they feel about the brand, its values, and its personality.
 You should ask about their overall experience at the company.
 Once you have your new ambassadors’ support, it’ll be a lot easier to spread your message to a broader audience.

 Doing a brand audit means nothing if you don’t act on the data and insights you’ve gathered.
-Once you’ve completed the process, it’s time to evaluate the information and determine where you can make improvements.
+Once you’ve completed the process, it’s time to review the brand audit results to evaluate the information and determine where you can make improvements.